Quick Start Guide

 - The first purpose of promotion is to publicize event—Brainstorm ways to get the word out (press release, PSA’s, newspaper, banners, newsletters, Website, emails to Friend’s group).
 Choose your secondary purposes of promotion.
 Are you trying to:

-- Choose an evaluation form or other method.
-Our sample evaluation tools.
+- Choose an evaluation form or other method from these evaluation tools.

 - Tabulate evaluation forms or other sources of information